reyzzzl/Hyperion-CLI/README.md

 ```
  1. **Identity Password:** Protects your Ed25519 private key profile (saved inside ~/.hyperion/hyperion_identity.json).
  2. **Storage Password:** Generates the cryptographic MultiKDF barrier to lock your message history database rows at rest.
-> ⚠️ **CRITICAL WARNING:** Save these passwords securely.
+> Save these passwords securely.
 There is no back-door, recovery mechanism, or password reset function by design.
 If lost, your databases will remain permanently bricked.
 >
 ## 📡 Operational Connection Examples
 ### Method A: Local Host Loop-back Testing (Dual Terminal Instances)